Torquay, Victoria: Sport

 Torquay is best known for the sport of surfing.
 Popular surf spots include Torquay Surf Beach, Draino's and Fisho's.
 The Torquay Boardriders Club represents Torquay surfers in local and national competitions.

 The town has an Australian Rules football team, the Torquay Tigers, competing in the Bellarine Football League playing their home games at Spring Creek Reserve.
 There is also a Youth Football and Netball Club, Surf Coast Suns, based at the Banyul-Warri Fields sporting precinct, the club was formed in 2016.

-There is a soccer team, Surf Coast FC, also playing at Banyul Warri sporting precinct, in the Victorian state league system.
-The club has submitted an expression of interest in joining the Victorian chapter of the new National Premier League, which will be one of the second-tier leagues in Australia.
+Soccer club Surf Coast FC play at Banyul Warri sporting precinct.
+The senior men's team play in the Victorian state league while the juniors play in the Geelong community competition.

 Golfers play at the course of the Torquay Golf Club on Great Ocean Road, or at The Sands on Sands Boulevard, an 18-hole championship course designed by Australian golfer Stuart Appleby.

 Popular culture

-Bells Beach, near Torquay, is the setting for the final part of the 1991 film Point Break starring Patrick Swayze and Keanu Reeves, although no filming actually took place there.
+Bells Beach, near Torquay, is the setting for the final part of the 1991 film Point Break, starring Patrick Swayze and Keanu Reeves, although no filming took place there.

 The town was the primary setting for the 2013 film Blinder.